“But let none of you suffer as a murderer, a thief, an evildoer, or as a busybody in other people’s matters.”

 The potential for thievery is in each of us.

 The potential for stealing resides within each of us.
 Satan will test us on this by little things.
 Someone gives you too much money in return.
 You rationalize, “Well, it is their mistake.
 They should be more competent.”
-Suppose the situation was turned around, would you want them to return the money?
+Suppose we turn the situation around, would you want them to return the money?
 “Oh, sure, it’s my money.”

 God wants us to respect the property of others.
 Some Christians might rationalize that “Since someone stole my goods, I can steal theirs.”
 Talking about a Christian stealing is like talking about an honest thief.